raspberrypi/documentation/configuration/config-txt/memory.md

 ## gpu_mem_1024

-The `gpu_mem_1024` command sets the GPU memory in megabytes for the Raspberry Pi devices with 1024MB or more of memory.
+The `gpu_mem_1024` command sets the GPU memory in megabytes for Raspberry Pi devices with 1024MB or more of memory.
 (It is ignored if memory size is smaller than 1024MB).
 This overrides `gpu_mem`.
 The maximum value is `944`, and the default is not set.

 ## disable_l2cache